Taiwanese-American, Brooklyn, New York City, USA

 British Resident, London, U.K.

-IMSM Mentor I US to UK NHS Career Advisor
+IMSM Graduate Mentor I US to UK NHS Career Advisor

 Bio: